IELTS Speaking Samples and Answers

 Q. Where do you come from?

-A. I come from a quiet, sleepy suburban called Sutton which is located in the South-West London.
-This is is a great spot to live in and I love this place very much.
+A. I come from a quiet and beautiful suburban area called "Sutton" which is located in South-West London and is approximately 20 kilometres away from here.
+This is is a great place to live in and I love this place very much.

 Q. Can you tell me something about your hometown?

-A. Thank you very much for this question.
-As I previously mentioned I come from Sutton which is a town in South London in England.
-This was previously a village and was connected to the central London in 1847 with the railroad.
-Afterwards, it began to grow into a town and there was significant Victorian-era expansion.
-More than sixty thousand people live in this area and it has the lowest level of crime rate in the Greater London.
-People are quite amiable and well-behaved the and natural tranquillity is a big feature of this town.
-This town is a home to a number of international corporations and the sixth most important shopping area in London.
-It is also famous as a
+A. Well, "Sutton" is a beautiful suburban area located in South-West London in England.
+This was previously a village and was connected to central London in 1847 by the railroad.
+Afterwards, it began to grow into a town and significant Victorian-era expansions could still be observed there.
+More than sixty thousand people live in this area and it has the lowest crime rate in Greater London.
+People in "Sutton" are quite amiable and well-behaved and the natural tranquillity is a big feature of this town.
+This town is home to many international corporations and the sixth most important shopping area in London.
+It is also famous as a hub for filming movies.

 Q. Can you tell me some famous landscapes or scenic spots in your hometown?

-A. There are, in fact, plenty of renowned and beautiful places in Sutton and many tourists find it a great place to stay during their entire vacation period.
+A. There are, in fact, plenty of renowned and beautiful places in Sutton and many tourists find it a great place to stay during their vacation.
 This town has more than 89 parks and each of them is quite beautiful.
-Manor Park, Morden Hall Park and Carshalton Lavender Fields are my personal favourite and they give an impression of pure natural beauty.
-Moreover, St Nicholas churchyard, St Nicholas clocktower, All Saints Church, Christ Church, Landseer Road Conservation Area and many more are some of the prominent landscapes in this town.
-As I have already said, Sutton has a number of big international companies and this is the sixth most important shopping area in the whole London.
-Several works of public art, large library, four conservation areas and many parks makes it a worth visiting place.
+Manor Park, Morden Hall Park and Carshalton Lavender Fields are my personal favourite.
+Moreover, St Nicholas churchyard, St Nicholas clocktower, All Saints Church, Christ Church, Landseer Road Conservation Area are some of the prominent landscapes in this town.
+As I have already said, Sutton is also home to many big international corporations and large shopping malls.
+Public arts, large libraries, beautiful landscape and many beautiful parks make our hometown a worth visiting place.

 Describe your favourite photograph.